vsrikrish/climate-risk-analysis/website/software.md

 Good form is to load all relevant packages at the beginning of the file, but you can load packages as needed later if you only use those commands in a particular section of your code.

-### Using `Weave.jl`

-Homework reports will be written using the [`Weave.jl` package](https://weavejl.mpastell.com/stable/), which allows the intermixing of Julia code and written text (using Markdown).
-LaTeX commands can also be used to format mathematics.
-For more information on how to use `Weave.jl` for this class, see the documentation and [our instructions on assignment report writing](/assignments//workflow#assignment_report_writing)

 ## GitHub

 ### What are Git and GitHub?